Lat Pulldowns

 #3 Supinated Pulldowns

-Supinated grip pulldowns (pictured below) are also known as underhand grip pulldowns.
-According to the study, this exercise wasn't the best at recruiting lats and teres major, but it did fall in the top 3.
-Therefore, to add variation to your workouts, we recommend utilizing this grip when you need a change in your routine.
+Supinated grip pulldowns (pictured below) are also known as underhand pulldowns.
+According to the same study, this exercise wasn't best at recruiting lats and teres major, but it did fall in the top 3.
+One of the muscles they did NOT study was the biceps brachii.
+Because of the supinated grip, I bet the biceps brachii is highly active during this version of the pulldown.
+Therefore, to add variation to your workouts, we recommend utilizing this grip every once in a while as well.

 underhand pulldowns at pfta schools

-And if you want learn more about exercise science and basic nutrition, we've designed several classes to get you started.
-Click the image below to learn more about our personal trainer class.
+And if you want learn more about exercise science and sports nutrition, we've designed several classes to get you started.
+Click the image below to learn more about all of our classes.

-Speaking of biceps, we've created a video outlining the best bicep exercises.
+We've created a video outlining the best bicep exercises you can perform at the gym.
 Click the image below to watch the video.
-Or, you can click this link to read the article..
+Or, you can click this link to read the article.

 bicep exercises at pfta schools